DannyBoyNYC/5-D3-bar-chart/readme.md

   .attr("y2", dimensions.boundedHeight);
 ```

 Let's add some styles to the line so we can see it (by default, `<line>`s have no stroke color) and to distinguish it from an axis.
-SVG element strokes can be split into dashes with the stroke-dasharray attribute.
+SVG element strokes can be split into dashes with the `stroke-dasharray` attribute.
 The lines alternate between the stroke color and transparent, starting with transparent.
-We define the line lengths with a space-separated list of values (which will be repeated until the line is drawn).
+We define the line lengths with a space-separated list of values which will be repeated until the line is drawn.

 Let's make our lines dashed with a 2px long maroon dash and a 4px long gap.